Table of Contents

 How Uptime Affects User Experience (UX)

-A user can get frustrated in mere seconds.
+If a website doesn’t load properly, users get frustrated within a few seconds and leave.
 If your site does not load, they will leave and are unlikely to return.
 Frequent downtime ruins user experience and customer retention i.e. capability of maintaining the customers decrease

 How Uptime Affects SEO and Google Rankings